Swollen Knee and Pain

 Swollen Knee Treatment

 The swollen knee treatment varies depending on the cause of the swollen knee.
 Once the proper diagnosis is made, your doctor will determine the best form of treatment.
-Here are some common forms of swollen knee treatment:
+Here are some common ways to deal with a swollen knee:

 Aspiration or Draining - Your doctor may drain the fluid or blood away from the knee in order to alleviate pressure from the area.
 While this alleviates the swollen knee, further treatment may be necessary for the root cause of the problem (ie. ACL reconstruction for an ACL tear)